JagadeeshR14/MobileAnti-theftSystem/README.md

 # MOBILE ANTI-THEFT SYSTEM

-### There are 2 things implemented in this project :
+### There are 3 things implemented in this project :
 1. A website to show the impact of Mobile theft, Various mobiles and Data collected for mobiel theft.
 2. Mobile Anti-Theft System Applications to detect the Mobile Theft in serval ways.
+3. A Python notebook (Colab) to show the analytics through Machine Learning models based on a similar dataset.

 ## ABSTRACT :